phetsims/phet-info/doc/fluent-translation-guide.md

 - The a11y view is an HTML file that can be found next to the simulation's HTML file.
 For example, navigate to `http://localhost:8080/greenhouse-effect/greenhouse-effect_a11y_view.html` when you are running a development server.
 - The A11y View displays the screen reader content in a simulation and provides documentation on how and when content is read to the user.
 - Run the simulation in English first to familiarize yourself with the content.
 Then, run it in your language by adding the query parameter ?locale={{LOCALE_CODE}} to the URL (e.g., ?locale=es for Spanish).
+- If the simulation supports Voicing, enable it in the Preferences Dialog.
+Play with the simulation to hear the Voicing content in context.

 ### 3) Locate English Strings in the Code
 - Find the English strings that need translation.
 Fluent files use the .ftl extension.
 Most strings are located in the simulation repository.
 You can find them at files like this: `{{ROOT_SIMS_DIRECTORY}}/{{SIM_REPO}}/strings/{{SimName}}_en.ftl`